-AWP staffs speaking bilingual advocates to work one on with resident and non resident clients.
-We also have Language line, this service provides access to confidential translation for individuals with limited English language skills 24/7.
+We have several bilingual victim advocates available to work with Spanish-speaking clients.
+We also subscribe to Language Line Solutions, a service that provides 24/7 confidential interpretation in over 100 languages for individuals with limited English language skills.

 Helping domestic violence victims to safety is our number one priority.
 We work with every caller and client to create a safety plan customized to fit their situation and needs.